 |Bloom Time||Late April to early May|

-How to Grow Golden Barberry
+Golden Barberry Care

 Doing best in full sun, this shrub also manages well in partial shade.
 The leaves take on their brightest coloring, however, if they get at least six hours of direct sun a day.
 In a shadier position, the foliage may be a greener shade, rather than the vibrant yellow associated with this bush.